-The Laboratory for Psycholinguistics was established in early 2015 out of a growing interest in ZAS to use psycholinguistic methods to experimentally test formal theories in semantics and pragmatics.
-In the meantime, these methods have also been applied in other areas of research, such as studies at the interface between pragmatics and phonology and studies of discourse phenomena at the word and sentence levels.
+The Laboratory for Psycholinguistics was settled in early 2015 out of a growing necessity in ZAS to use psycholinguistic methods to experimentally test formal theories in pronoun resolution, grammar and semantics.
+In the meantime, these methods have also been applied in other areas of research, such as studies on discourse phenomena and the on visual context effects on language learning/processing, studies at the interface between pragmatics, phonology and morphosyntax.

 E-Prime provides a flexible and robust user interface for programming experiments consisting of a combination of text, images, and audio and video files.
-E-Prime simplifies the pre-processing of the collected data by allowing to export different experimental variables (e.g. reaction times, marksmanship, etc.) individually and in different formats.
-The program can also be used - in combination with recording devices - to investigate aspects of speech production.
+E-Prime simplifies the pre-processing of the collected data (e.g. reaction times, marksmanship, etc.) in different formats.

 Mousetracker method confronts subjects with a computer-based task by clicking on the desired option with their computer mouse that records mouse movements in real time.

 The establishment of the local network to which the computers are connected, it is possible to conduct interactive experiments in real time.
 The four separate computer (acquired in 2021) workstations in the laboratory allow several test subjects to be tested simultaneously (as well as separately), resulting in a more efficient data collection process.